 Outline

-This procedure covers the repair of a damaged hole that has no inner layer connection.
-An eyelet is used to repair the damage to the hole and the eyelet flange replaces the lands on the circuit board surface.
+This procedure covers repairing a damaged hole with no inner layer connection.
+An eyelet is used to repair the damage to the hole, and the eyelet flange replaces the lands on the circuit board surface.

-This procedure is used only to restore the integrity of a through connection in a double sided board or a multilayer board where there is no inner layer connection.
-If there is an inner layer connection see appropriate procedure.
+Caution: This procedure is used only to restore the integrity of a through connection in a double-sided board or a multilayer board where there is no inner layer connection.
+If there is an inner layer connection, see the appropriate procedure.

 Minimum Skill Level - Intermediate